jzengg/felamily/README.md

 - [ ] Role-based permissions management
 - [ ] Holds records for animals and owners.
 - [ ] CRUD for animal records, medical regiments, medical tests, and vaccinations.
-- [ ] Can schedule medications for certain frequency, duration, and can add comments to medical regimens.
 - [ ] Can associate media and owners with animals
 - [ ] Search by animal attributes (microchip number, id, owner, location)
 - [ ] Can take database info and insert into templates
-- [ ] Can sort animals by their location and display them (shelter view)

 ## Design Docs